JGoutin/compilertools/doc/index.rst

 How that works ?
 ================

-Compulertools dynamically sets link options and compile options depending on the currently used compiler and targeted architecture.
+Compilertools dynamically sets link options and compile options depending on the currently used compiler and targeted architecture.

 This avoid to have to specify compiler specific options in sources or setup files.